Chart Color Schemes

 Chelsea - Bonbeach displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Chelsea-Bonbeach, as per the latest Census data, 36.5% of dwellings were houses while 63.6% were other types such as semi-detached homes and apartments.
-This differs from Melbourne metropolitan area's figures which stood at 54.8% for houses and 45.2% for other dwellings.
-Home ownership in Chelsea-Bonbeach was recorded at 30.3%, with mortgaged properties accounting for 38.4% and rented dwellings making up 31.3%.
-The median monthly mortgage repayment in the area, as of recent data, was $2,065, lower than Melbourne metro's average of $2,167.
-The median weekly rent figure stood at $381 compared to Melbourne metro's $410.
-Nationally, Chelsea-Bonbeach's mortgage repayments were higher than the Australian average of $1,863, with rents exceeding the national figure of $375.
+In Chelsea-Bonbeach, as per the latest Census evaluation, 36.5% of dwellings were houses while 63.6% consisted of semi-detached homes, apartments and other types of dwellings.
+This contrasts with Melbourne metropolitan area's figures of 54.8% houses and 45.2% other dwellings.
+Home ownership in Chelsea-Bonbeach stood at 30.3%, lower than Melbourne metro's level.
+The remaining dwellings were either mortgaged (38.4%) or rented (31.3%).
+The median monthly mortgage repayment in the area was $2,065, below Melbourne metro's average of $2,167.
+Weekly rent median figure was recorded at $381, compared to Melbourne metro's $410.
+Nationally, Chelsea-Bonbeach's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing